 To meet regularly with the Executive to:

-Discuss, keep up to date, and develop long term strategy for the Society as a whole
+Discuss, keep up to date, and develop long term strategy for the Society as a whole.

 Discuss legal, ownership, and lease arrangement issues.

 To meet with service management in order to act as an information source and to monitor the progress of their goals.
 This involves: